 Calculational software is distinguished from supporting software because these two groups of software are classified and graded differently in the SMP.
-The basis for the difference is that the first two codes, MODFLOW-2000-SSPA and MT3DMS, calculate results that will be used to support decision making and as such, these items constitute safety software graded to level C. In contrast, supporting software includes graphical interfaces, visualization, and input preparation support but not calculation of results that directly support decision making, and are therefore not rated as safety software and are graded to N/A (that is, none of the software grading checklist questions are answered affirmatively).
+The basis for the difference is that the first three codes, MODFLOW-2000, MODFLOW-2000-MST, and MT3DMS, calculate results that will be used to support decision making and as such, these items constitute safety software graded to level C. In contrast, support software includes graphical interfaces, visualization, and input preparation support but not calculation of results that directly support decision making, and are therefore not rated as safety software and are graded to N/A (that is, none of the software grading checklist questions are answered affirmatively).

 Alternatives Analysis

 MODFLOW is a computer code that solves the groundwater flow equation.
 The program is the most widely used by hydrogeologists in the world to simulate the flow of groundwater through aquifers.
 Related codes solve for flow pathlines, contaminant transport, and other aspects controlled by groundwater flow.
-The code is free software, written primarily in Fortran, and can compile and run on DOS, Windows, or UNIX-like operating systems.
+The code is free software, written primarily in Fortran, and can compile and run on Windows®, Linux®, or other operating systems.
 It is developed and distributed by the USGS.

 MODFLOW is a computer program that numerically solves the three-dimensional ground-water flow equation for a porous medium by using a finite-difference method.
 MODFLOW is designed to be modular in that different functionalities such as wells, rivers, evapotranspiration, etc. can be added as modules to the basic groundwater flow solutions.
 Although MODFLOW was designed to be easily enhanced, the design was oriented toward additions to the ground-water flow equation.
 Frequently there is a need to solve additional equations; for example, transport equations and equations for estimating parameter values that produce the closest match between model-calculated heads and flows and measured values.
 The version of MODFLOW that is the basis for the version addressed in this SMP, MODFLOW-2000, is designed to accommodate the solution of equations in addition to the ground-water flow equation.
 The user’s manual for MODFLOW-2000 (Harbaugh et al. 2000) contains an overview of the old and added design concepts, documents one new package, and contains input instructions for using the model to solve the groundwater flow equation.